 Vulnerability scanning and penetration testing are two sides of the same coin.
 Both are extremely important to companies because they help organizations find potential threats to their cybersecurity strategies and ways in which they can safeguard against them.
 They are crucial in reducing and eliminating risks to their cybersecurity, which is why only trained professionals should be in charge of conducting them.

-Training in popular IT Security and Governance certifications for the IT teams in the company and for ethical hackers and vulnerability scanners are deemed important to help manage the risks towards cybersecurity for any organization.
+Training in popular IT Governance Certification Courses for the IT teams in the company and for ethical hackers and vulnerability scanners are deemed important to help manage the risks towards cybersecurity for any organization.
 That’s it, folks!
 I hope you found this article on ‘Vulnerability Scanning vs Penetration Testing’ interesting and informative.